 About half of my fat calories are from the fresh young coconut in the Coconut Fruit Smoothie that I drink every day.

-The rest of my fat intake comes from foods I consume in various amounts weekly: raw milk, raw cheese, raw pasture-raised eggs, olive oil, avocados, raw nuts and seeds like hemp seed, flax seed, almonds and walnuts, and clean meats like organic grass-fed beef and lamb, organic free-range chicken, wild-caught alaskan salmon.
+The rest of my fat intake comes from foods I consume in various amounts weekly: raw milk, raw cheese, raw pasture-raised eggs, olive oil, avocados, nuts and seeds like hemp seed, flax seed, almonds and walnuts, and clean meats like organic grass-fed beef and lamb, organic free-range chicken, and wild-caught alaskan salmon.
 (I eat meat 3-4 times per week, raw dairy and eggs sparingly)

-There are two brands I take and recommend:
+There are two supplement brands I like and recommend:

 Udo’s Choice 3-6-9 Blend (Developed by Udo Erasmus for Flora)